-The process of recognizing an impairment loss includes making a judgment whether an impairment loss should be recognized or not and calculating the value in use.
-Such judgment and calculation are made on the basis of the estimates of future cash flows based on the latest Medium-term Management Plan.
+The process of recognizing an impairment loss includes making a judgment on whether to recognize an impairment loss and calculating the value in use and the net realizable value.
+Such judgment and calculation are made on the basis of the estimates of future cash flows based on the latest Medium-term Management Plan and estimates of the values based on reasonable calculation.

-In a case where such estimates of future cash flows need reviewing due to any situation in the future, there may be an additional impairment loss.
+In a case where such estimates of future cash flows or estimates of the values based on reasonable calculation need reviewing due to any situation in the future, there may be an additional impairment loss.